Second-order prestress stability and third-order rigidity of polyhedral surfaces: Introduction

-Building on our previous work on local rigidity theory for polyhedral surfaces \citep{he_rigid_2022, hayakawa_panel-point_2024}, this article investigates second-order prestress stability and third-order rigidity in greater depth.
-We adopt the energy-based definition recently introduced by \citet{gortler_higher_2025}, which overcomes limitations of the classical definition.
-This formulation is particularly suited to our structural engineering interest: to quantify how ‘floppy’ a higher-order rigid polyhedral surface feels based on the growth rate of an associated energy function.
-This energy-based perspective is consistent with the definition proposed by \citet{tachi_proper_2024}, though its relationship with the algebraic multiplicity-based approach of \citet{nawratil_global_2025, nawratil_flexes_2025} remains unclear due to fundamental differences in definition.
+Building on our previous work on local rigidity theory for polyhedral surfaces \citep{he_rigid_2022, hayakawa_panel-point_2024} up to second-order rigidity, this article develops criteria for determining second-order prestress stability and third-order rigidity.
+We adopt the energy-based definition recently introduced by \citet{gortler_higher_2025}, which overcomes several limitations of the classical definition.
+This formulation is particularly suited to our structural engineering perspective, as it quantifies how `floppy' a higher-order rigid polyhedral surface is through the growth rate of an associated energy function.
+It thereby provides a unified hierarchical framework for developing and comparing higher-order notions of rigidity and prestress stability.
+We further present a computational workflow for testing rigidity and prestress stability up to third order, as summarized in Figure~\ref{fig: flowchart}.
+The framework is illustrated through three polyhedral surfaces with distinct topologies and different forms of higher-order shakiness in Section \ref{section: examples}.
+Finally, Maple scripts are provided as supplementary material to facilitate customized symbolic computation, parametric design, and visualization.